 Sokka and Yue could arrive any moment, expecting to find Kulo.
-Zuko could not use his firebending, any form of it, so he could not turn into a dragon at the moment.
+Zuko couldn't use his firebending, any form of it, so he couldn't turn into a dragon at the moment.
 That meant that Sokka and Yue would instead find Katara bleeding on the ground, and Prince Zuko harassing the Avatar.

-The Prince looked around himself for the door he had seen in Yue's memories.
-He found it fairly easily.
+The Prince found the door from Yue's memories fairly easily.
 Zuko opened the door, stepped outside, closed the door behind him, and did not look back.

 "Welcome onboard the flagship, mighty water spirit," Uncle greeted quietly but formally.
-He bowed his head, though his eyes did not leave the spirit.
+He bowed his head, though his eyes did not leave the spirit's.

 Many soldiers had passed by Iroh while he waited for the spirit at the rendezvous point mentioned in Zuko's letter.
-Uncle had begun to worry that something had gone wrong, and the spirit wasn't coming, or that he simply could not tell apart the impostor from ordinary crewmen, but in the end, recognizing Nakki wasn't all that hard.
+Uncle had begun to worry that something had gone wrong, and the spirit wasn't coming, or that he simply couldn't tell the impostor apart from ordinary crewmen, but in the end, recognizing Näkki wasn't all that hard.

-"The first lesson you need to know about Admiral Zhao: he is strict about protocol, and cannot stand procrastination," Uncle stated.
-To Iroh's relief, Nakki, who had now removed his face plate to reveal an unremarkable, Fire-Nation-looking face, looked fascinated by this information.
+"The first lesson you need to know about Admiral Zhao: he's strict about protocol, and cannot stand procrastination," Uncle stated.
+To Iroh's relief, Näkki, who had now removed his face plate to reveal an unremarkable, Fire-Nation-looking face, looked fascinated by this information.
 The spirit seemed to be memorizing every word.

-"My greeting," Nakki eventually said, squinting his eyes a bit.
-"There is something wrong with my greeting, yes?"
+"My greeting," Näkki eventually said, squinting his eyes a bit.
+"There's something wrong with my greeting, yes?"

-"General Iroh, may I inquire where we are headed?"
-Nakki eventually broke the silence.
+"General Iroh, may I inquire where we're headed?"
+Näkki eventually broke the silence.

 "To my cabin.
 As far as anyone is concerned, your name is Sergeant Liu, and I have invited you over for a friendly game of Pai Sho.
-A wise man once said: there is nothing like playing a board game to get your mind of impending battle."
+A wise man once said: there's nothing like playing a board game to get your mind off impending battle."

 "This one will be very short, but educational."

-"Heh, my bending is back!"
+"Heh, my bending's back!"
 Zuko rejoiced out loud.
-Granted, the flame he had been able to produce was tiny, especially considering how much effort it had taken to create it.
+Granted, the flame he'd been able to produce was tiny, especially considering how much effort it had taken to create it.
 Still, it was a good sign.
 Slowly but surely, his firebending was returning to him.

-That wasn't even the only thing Zuko had to be thankful for.
-He had, after all, managed to sneak through a city under siege without being spotted.
+That wasn't the only thing Zuko had to be thankful for; he had managed to sneak through a city under siege without being spotted.

-Well, what was left of the city wall, anyway.
+Well, what was left of the city wall.
 The structure had taken quite a hammering from the catapults.
 By the looks of the wall, the Northern Capital could not stand many more days like the previous one.

-Since his bending was still acting out, Zuko was shivering in cold, but he did not dare start a fire to keep himself warm.
-The Avatar did not appear to feel the cold, but then again, he was still oblivious to the world around him in general.
+Since his bending was still acting out, Zuko was shivering in cold, but he didn't dare to start a fire to keep himself warm.
+The Avatar didn't look cold, but then again, he was still oblivious to the world around him in general.
 As far as Zuko could tell, leaving the Oasis had not disturbed Aang's trip to the Spirit World.

 Well, let's hope Aang is doing something useful.
 That would make one of us.

-Maybe it was all for the best that he still could not turn into a dragon.
-Had he been able to do that, Zuko was not sure he would have been able to resist flying out to get a closer look of what was going on with the fleet and with his uncle.
+Maybe it was for the best that he still couldn't turn into a dragon.
+Had he been able to do that, Zuko wasn't sure he would've been able to resist flying out to get a closer look at what was going on with the fleet and with his uncle.